steqwe12/RiscV_kernel/README.md

 # Operating-system-kernel

 OS kernel is implemented for **RISC V** architecture and is ran in qemu emulator.
-No external libraries are used, meaning that it's not allowed to use any host's operating system system calls (threads, memory allocation, semaphores, interrupts etc. ) and everything is written from scratch.
+No external libraries are used, meaning that it's not allowed to use any host's operating system system calls (threads, memory allocation, semaphores, interrupts etc. ).

 ---